Marty Makary: Writings

 Makary is the author of the New York Times Best Selling book Unaccountable, in which he proposes that common sense, physician-led solutions can fix the healthcare system.
-The book was turned into the popular TV series, The Resident, which aired on Fox in 2018.
 Makary is also the author of Mama Maggie a personal story about his distant relative Magda Gobran, a Nobel Peace Prize nominee working in the garbage slums of Cairo.

-His latest book, The Price We Pay, was released in 2018 and describes how business leaders can lower their health care costs and explores the grass-roots movement to restore medicine to its noble mission.
-Makary is also the editor of the surgery textbook "General Surgery Review".
+Makary's 2018 book The Price We Pay describes how business leaders can lower their healthcare costs and explores the grass-roots movement to restore medicine to its original mission.
+Makary is also the editor of the surgery textbook General Surgery Review.